wakkihaya/neurotechjp/src/md/en/blog/takuma-4d-neuro.md

 **Light Field Endoscopy**

-&nbsp;

 Furthermore, Professor Sugi discovered that bundles of optical fibers function equivalently to microlens arrays.
 Each individual fiber in a densely packed bundle of optical fibers has optical properties similar to each individual microlens, providing angular information of incident light.
 Based on this concept, when the reconstruction algorithm was applied to light information recorded through optical fibers, three-dimensional spatial images of samples at the tip of the fibers could be beautifully obtained.

 &nbsp;

 ![Conceptual diagram of how bundles of optical fibers function equivalently to microlens arrays](https://neurotechjp.com/img/takuma-4d-neuro/img4.png)

-*Conceptual diagram of how bundles of optical fibers function equivalently to microlens arrays (provided by Prof. Sugi)*
+_Conceptual diagram of how bundles of optical fibers function equivalently to microlens arrays (provided by Prof. Sugi)_

 &nbsp;